RobertoRoos/sawIntuitiveResearchKitWiki/API-2.x.md

 * `set_endoscope_type`
   * *cisst*: write command `std::string`
   * *ROS*: subscriber `std_msgs::String`
   * dVRK specific.
 Set the type of endoscope mounted on the ECM.
 The endoscope type is used for two things.
 Up/down/straight is used to compute the tool tip transformation for the forward kinematic.
 HD/SD is used for gravity compensation, the HD camera head happens to be a bit heavier than the SD one (see  [video pipeline](/jhu-dvrk/sawIntuitiveResearchKit/wiki/Video-Pipeline)).
+Possible values are defined in file `components/code/mtsIntuitiveResearchKitEndoscopeTypes.cdg` ([cisstDataGenerator](https://github.com/jhu-cisst/cisst/wiki/cisstCommon-Data-Generator)): `NONE`, `SD_STRAIGHT`, `SD_UP`, `SD_DOWN`, `HD_STRAIGHT`, `HD_UP`, `HD_DOWN`.

 ## MTM